-Planning for the Future RETIREMENT STRATEGIES
+RETIREMENT STRATEGIES

 It is never too early to start saving for retirement.
 Tax reform through the years has enhanced certain planning opportunities, most recently with the Setting Every Community Up for Retirement Enhancement (SECURE) Act signed into law in December 2019.
-It is the most farreaching retirement legislation passed by Congress since the Pension Protection Act of 2006.
+It is the most far-reaching retirement legislation passed by Congress since the Pension Protection Act of 2006.
 The SECURE Act incentivizes employers to offer defined contribution (DC) plans, promotes lifetime income options, and improves retirement plan accessibility, design and administration You may still have time to accumulate sufficient retirement assets, provided you plan ahead, stay disciplined, and regularly review your strategies.
+In late December 2022, Congress passed and the President signed the Omnibus Appropriations Bill which included the SECURE Act 2.0.
+Please continue to the following pages where we provide more in depth information about many retirement plan options, definitions, and contribution limits.